Complete Guide to Company Registration in Russia

 This type of business entity is owned by two or more individuals, and the losses of the members are generally unlimited.

 Each type of entity has its particular requirements and advantages.
-Though it is a must to do thorough research while thinking to register a company in Russia.
+However, it is a must to do thorough research while thinking of registering a company in Russia.

 Eligibility for Russia Company Registration

-In order to be eligible for Russia company registration, certain requirements must be met, these include:
+To be eligible for Russian company registration, certain requirements must be met, these include:

 • The firm should possess a minimum of one founder or shareholder who is a legal entity or an individual.